 Kvæfjord is the strawberry fjord

 The eastern shore of the Kvæfjord, west of Harstad, is both protected against storms and exposed to the mild winds of the Gulfstream.
 Combined with fertile soils, it means that Kvæfjord is an agriculturally rich area.
 If you come here in late Summer, you can enjoy the strawberries grown under the Midnight Sun.
+Many farms welcome guests of a visit, and at Refsnes matglede you can sample local products.
 Visit the Hemmestadbrygga local museum and see the gallery of art made by intellectually disabled people at the Trastad farm.

 Festival of Northern Norway